52.7 MB (4.6 MB compressed)

 POWER AND SYRED / SCIENCE PHOTO LIBRARY POWER AND SYRED / SCIENCE PHOTO LIBRARY

 Light micrograph of a piece of woven silk fabric.
 The threads, an example of a protein fibre, are obtained from the cocoon spun by the larva of the silk moth Bombyx mori.
 Two silk glands running the length of each caterpillar extrude a semi- liquid mixture which hardens on contact with the air.
 All lepidopteran caterpillars produce a form of silk in the same way, but none has the same quality as that produced by Bombyx mori.
 Each cocoon yields a single filament up to 1.
+6 kilometres long, yet over 100 of them are required to produce a single silk neck-tie.
 Magnification: x100 at 35mm size.

 Model release not required.
 Property release not required.